Skip to content

 Vibration Dampeners

 Positioned between the strings, these tools soften the feel of the racket and minimize unwanted hand or arm vibrations.
 While they don’t directly affect string tension or performance, they improve comfort and reduce the risk of strain during intense matches.
-Some players prefer the crisp sound of an undampened string bed, while others appreciate the muted feel a dampener offers.
-When used in conjunction with other tennis training equipment, these small additions can make practice sessions more comfortable and productive.
+Some players prefer the crisp sound of an undamped string bed, while others appreciate the muted feel of a dampener.
+When used alongside other tennis training equipment, these small additions can make practice sessions more comfortable and productive.

 Rotating Racquets